AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

    module's globals using :func:`StoreEquivalence`.

 #.
 Constraints/equivalences are then checked for possible conflicts with
-   :func:`GenerateConstraints`, this requires grouping the constraints, as described below.

-#. :func:`GenerateConstraints` is then called to
-   create the constraints that will be used,
-   :ref:`see below <GenerateConstraints>` for more details.
+   :func:`GenerateConstraints` which in turn calls :func:`CheckEquivalences`.
+   These routines group the constraints and possibly reorganize them, as discussed below for :func:`GenerateConstraints` (:ref:`discussed here <GenerateConstraints>`) and for :func:`CheckEquivalences` (:ref:`discussed here <CheckEquivalences>`).

 #.
-For debugging constraints, :func:`VarRemapShow` can be called after
+Note that for debugging, :func:`VarRemapShow` can be called at any point
-   :func:`GenerateConstraints` to display the generated constraints.
+   after :func:`GenerateConstraints` has been called.
+This will display the generated constraints.

 .. _ProcessConstraints: